-A report will also qualify for protection where an eligible whistleblower makes a disclosure to a legal practitioner for the purposes of obtaining legal advice or legal representation about the operation of the Whistleblower Legislation, even in circumstances where the legal practitioner concludes that a disclosure does not relate to a 'disclosable matter'.
+A report will also qualify for protection where an Eligible Whistleblower makes a disclosure to a legal practitioner for the purposes of obtaining legal advice or legal representation about the operation of the Australian Whistleblower Legislation, even in circumstances where the legal practitioner concludes that a disclosure does not relate to a Disclosable Matter.

-A whistleblower can obtain additional information about making a disclosure, including which Policy to make a disclosure under, by contacting Envato’s General Counsel ([email protected]).
+A whistleblower can obtain additional information about making a disclosure, including which Policy to make a disclosure under, by contacting Envato’s People Team ([email protected]) .

 How to make a disclosure

 Disclosures should include as much of the following information as possible if known by the person reporting the misconduct:

 what occurred and who was involved;

 how the misconduct arose; and

 Whistleblowers are able to make an anonymous disclosure and still be entitled to the protections set out in this Policy and under the Australian Whistleblowing Legislation if the other requirements for making the disclosure are complied with.
 Whistleblowers can remain anonymous over the course of the investigation and after any investigation has been finalised.
 A whistleblower may refuse to answer questions that they feel could reveal their identity during follow-up conversations.

 However, if the whistleblower's identity is not provided when making a whistleblowing report this may (among other things):